 Two years ago, the Pistons were the worst team in basketball.
 They won fewer games than any franchise in the league, endured an embarrassing losing streak that became national news, and seemed destined for years more of irrelevance.
 The path from that low point to Eastern Conference leaders required smart draft picks, shrewd trades, player development that actually developed players, and a coaching staff that figured out how to make disparate pieces fit together.
 Detroit did all of it, and now they’re reaping the rewards.

-The transformation feels sudden if you haven’t been paying attention, but the building blocks have been visible for those who watched closely.
+The building blocks have been visible for those who watched closely.
 Cade Cunningham established himself as a franchise cornerstone.
 The supporting cast filled specific roles without demanding the ball or the spotlight.
 The defense improved from league-worst to league-best through effort, scheme, and personnel changes that addressed legitimate weaknesses.
 Nothing about Detroit’s rise is accidental.
 Every piece was placed intentionally, and the pieces finally fit.

 The Cunningham Evolution

 Cade Cunningham is playing the best basketball of his career.
-The third-year guard has emerged as a legitimate All-Star, averaging career highs in points, assists, and efficiency while maintaining the defensive effort that coaches demanded from him entering the season.
+The third-year guard has emerged as a legitimate All-Star, averaging career highs in points, assists, and efficiency per Basketball Reference, while maintaining the defensive effort that coaches demanded from him entering the season.
 He’s not just scoring anymore.
 He’s controlling games, dictating pace, and making everyone around him better.
-The leap from promising young player to franchise cornerstone has happened before our eyes.
+The leap from promising young player to bona fide star has been unmistakable.

 What’s changed most about Cunningham is his decision-making in the final five minutes of close games.
 Early in his career, he’d force difficult shots when the defense keyed on him, trying to be the hero instead of trusting teammates.
 That tendency has disappeared.
 Cunningham now reads defenses patiently, waits for the right moment, and either attacks or passes depending on what the coverage gives him.
 The Pistons are dominant in clutch situations largely because Cunningham has learned when to score and when to facilitate.

 His efficiency numbers tell the story of improvement.
-Cunningham is shooting career-best percentages from the field, from three-point range, and from the free throw line.
+Cunningham is shooting career-best percentages from the field, from three-point range, and from the free throw line, according to ESPN Stats & Info.
 He’s getting to his spots more easily, creating separation more consistently, and finishing at the rim against contested defenses.
 The physical tools were always there.
 The skill development and basketball IQ have caught up, making him a nightmare to guard regardless of what defensive scheme opponents employ.

 The comparisons to other star guards feel less premature now.
 Cunningham handles the ball like a point guard, scores like a shooting guard, and rebounds like a forward.
 His 6-foot-6 frame allows him to see over smaller defenders while his length disrupts passing lanes on the other end.
 Detroit built around him correctly, surrounding him with shooters and defenders who don’t need the ball to contribute.
 The fit is nearly perfect, and Cunningham is thriving because of it.